 - 1. Meet with the instructor or team of instructors - 2.
-Meet with the other staff personnel: discipline committee member, guidance counselor, ESE coordinator, etc. - 3.
-Meet with the Principal - 4.
-Meet with Board's designated Parent Liaison for conflict resolution: - 5.
+Meet with the instructor's department head - 3.
+Meet with the other staff personnel, as applicable: dean of discipline, guidance counselor, ESE coordinator, etc. - 4.
+Meet with the Vice Principal

+- 5. Meet with the Principal - 6.
+Meet with Board's designated Parent Liaison for conflict resolution - 7.
 Appear before the Board of Directors for a final appeal.